INTERPRETIVE SHOWS, FEEDING AND HANDLING

 The most exciting show of the day—a powerful saltwater croc explodes out of the water to snatch food from our Rangers!
 The show starts at the Jawbridge over Krakatoa’s lagoon.
 At a massive 5.1 metres in length, he is the largest estuarine croc on mainland Queensland.
 Awesome!

 We then move on to feed some of our other enormous estuarine crocodiles.
 North Queensland is croc country.
 Learn how to stay safe while you enjoy our magnificent waterways.

 Next we’ll visit Australia’s endemic species– the freshwater crocodiles.
-Up to 10 lucky visitors will be invited to feed our frisky little freshies– check with the ranger for details.
+Purchase your ticket at reception if you’d like to feed our frisky little freshies– only $10.
 It’s heaps of fun!